-Wetland Program Plans (WPP): What are the benefits for Tribes?
+Wetland Program Plans (WPP): What are the benefits for States & Tribes?

-WPPs assist tribal program development by encouraging them to think strategically about what is needed over a period of several years to build their wetlands program.

-WPPs facilitate discussion between EPA and the Tribe to help form a mutual understanding of the direction a tribal wetland program intends to take.

-WPPs allow EPA to be more effective in identifying/providing useful technical assistance to tribes within the Region or at the national level.
+- WPPs assist S/T program development by encouraging them to think strategically about what is needed over a period of several years to build their wetlands program. - WPPs facilitate discussion between EPA and the S/Ts to help form a mutual understanding of the direction a tribal wetland program intends to take. - WPPs allow EPA to be more effective in identifying/providing useful technical assistance to S/Ts within the Region or at the national level.